Skip to main content

 Deep Research works with all log types supported by logcat.ai: bugreports, logcat files, dmesg/kernel logs, and telecom diagnostic exports.
 It understands the structure of each format and can correlate events across different log types.

-Upload a log file, ask a question, and let Deep Research find the root cause for you
+Upload your logs, ask a question, and let Deep Research trace the root cause across every system layer